ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak19012/datasheet.md

 - 🔵 **Blue LED:** Connected to the MCU module and controlled by user-defined MCU settings.

 ##### RESET Push Button

-The Reset Push Button, as shown in <a href="https://docs.rakwireless.com/product-categories/wisblock/rak19012/datasheet/#interfaces" target="_blank">**Figure 3**</a>, is connected to the MCU module.
+The Reset Push Button, as shown in [**Figure 3**](https://docs.rakwireless.com/product-categories/wisblock/rak19012/datasheet/#interfaces), is connected to the MCU module.
 When pushed, it resets the MCU.

 #### Pin Definition